adobe/aem-core-wcm-components/README.md

 To include the Core Components in a new project, we strongly advise to use the [AEM Project Archetype](https://github.com/adobe/aem-project-archetype); this guarantees a starting point that complies to all recommended practices from Adobe.

 For existing projects, take example from the [AEM Project Archetype](https://github.com/adobe/aem-project-archetype) by looking at the `core.wcm.components` references in the main [`pom.xml`](https://github.com/adobe/aem-project-archetype/blob/master/src/main/archetype/pom.xml), in [`all/pom.xml`](https://github.com/adobe/aem-project-archetype/blob/master/src/main/archetype/all/pom.xml), and in [`ui.apps/pom.xml`](https://github.com/adobe/aem-project-archetype/blob/master/src/main/archetype/ui.apps/pom.xml).
+For the rest, make sure to create Proxy Components, to load the client libraries and to allow the components on the template, as instructed in [Using Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/get-started/using.html).

 #### System Requirements